Daksh777/SpotifyNoPremium/README.md

 This is a modified Spotify stock theme that removes the `Upgrade` button, ad placeholder and increases the size of play/pause button from the Spotify client using the Spicetify CLI. <br>
 Supports both old and new UI

+> Note: Make sure to use the latest Spicetify CLI.
+Run `spicetfy upgrade` and then `spicetify backup apply` to update it to the latest version.

 # Installation
  ### 1. Installing Spicetify CLI